nanoframework/nanoFramework.M5Stack/README.md

 > Note: You can change the default font as well, you need to provide it as a property.
 The Cursor positions are calculated with the largest possible character.

+M5Core2 has SPRAM, so you can get a full screen buffer as well.
+Refer to the [Graphics samples](https://github.com/nanoframework/Samples#graphics-for-screens) to understand all you can do with it.

 ### Buttons

 The main buttons except the power buttons are exposed.